5 of The Best Drives in Rocky Mountain National Park for 2025

 Distance: 11 miles

-Old Fall River Road is another one of the best drives in Rocky Mountain National Park.
+Old Fall River Road is another one of the best drives in Rocky Mountain National Park, but it has a completely different feel from Trail Ridge Road.
 This drive is roughly 10 miles in length and has quite a few switchbacks throughout the journey.

-This one-way road is a dirt path that climbs up to over 11,700 feet above sea level.
-This drive does require a bit more caution and a slower speed due to the terrain, but you will gain some seriously incredible views of the Colorado Rockies throughout your journey.
+This one-way road is dirt and climbs up to over 11,700 feet above sea level.
+This drive does require a bit more caution and slower speeds due to the terrain, but you will have some seriously incredible views of the Colorado Rockies throughout.

-Make sure to be on the lookout for Colorado wildlife in the area!
+Make sure you’re on the lookout for Colorado wildlife in the area!
 It is not uncommon to see elk, deer, or moose roaming around the areas surrounding Old Fall River Road.

-You can also access beautiful waterfalls like Alluvial Fan and Chasm Falls via short walks.
+You can also access beautiful waterfalls like Alluvial Fan and Chasm Falls via short trail walks.

 The Best Scenic Drives Near Rocky Mountain National Park